-Arbat the most famous street in Moscow, along with the Tverskaya street.
-Arbat Street one of the oldest streets in the city.
-Arbat is divided into two parts, which are parallel to each other: the Old Arbat and Novy Arbat.
+Arbat is the most famous street in Moscow, along with the Tverskaya street.
+Arbat Street, some of the oldest streets in the city.
+Arbat is divided into two parts which are parallel to each other: the Old Arbat and Novy Arbat.

-As you might guess, the old Arbat it pedestrian street embodies the architectural style of old Moscow, with lots of alleys, houses museums and the former possessions of famous Russian figures.
+As you might guess, the old Arbat is a pedestrian street representing the architectural style of old Moscow – with lots of alleys, museum houses and the former possessions of famous Russian figures.
 It is advisable to walk through all Arbat and feel the spirit of old Moscow.

-I recommend here to draw attention to the following buildings:
+I recommend you to focus your attention to the following buildings there:

 Pushkin House Museum (Arbat, 53) the most famous Russian poet who died in a duel with Dantes.

 Working hours: Wednesday, Friday, Saturday,Sunday: from 10.00 to 18.00 Thursday: from 12.00 to 21.00.